plainlanguage/craft-plain-ics/README.md

 ### `render`

-The plugin includes a single Twig variable, `render`, which accepts an array/object of parameters to render the iCal event.
+The plugin includes a single Twig variable, `render`, which accepts an array/object of parameters to render the iCal event, and an optional boolean indicating whether to force-download and exit, or return the iCal contents.

+Specifying the boolean allows you to use the results elsewhere in your Craft plugins, e.g.:

+    use \Craft\PlainIcsVariable as PlainIcsVariable;
+    $results = PlainIcsVariable::render($params, true);

 #### Parameters